aazibch/drum-machine/README.md

 # Drum Machine

 This is a virtual drum machine.

-Each button on the button pad plays a different sound.
-The name of the audio is displayed on the screen area.
-Users can also adjust the volume using the volume slider.
+- Each button on the button pad plays a different sound.
+- The name of the audio is displayed on the screen area.
+- Users can also adjust the volume using the volume slider.
+- Users can either select the on-screen buttons or they can use the keyboard to play the sounds.

 ## Demo